 If you require paid commercial work to be done by an RPA, we recommend you use an operator who holds a ReOC.

 Remotely piloted aircraft in emergency situations

 Never fly a drone, model aircraft or multirotor in situations where emergency response aircraft might be nearby.
 While it might be tempting to record footage, you can pose a major safety risk to emergency personnel in the air and on the ground.

 Report unsafe drone/RPA operations

-Complete the on-line unsafe drone operations complaint form to notify CASA of remotely piloted aircraft (RPA) operations you believe may have breached civil aviation safety regulations.
+You can notify CASA of remotely piloted aircraft (RPA) operations you believe may have breached civil aviation safety regulations online.
 Please note, safety breaches can only be investigated where there is sufficient evidence, such as photos or video recordings of the breach and the person controlling the drone/RPA at the time.

 Privacy concerns and CASA's role

 There are potential privacy issues in operating RPAs.
 However, CASA's role is restricted to aviation safety - privacy is not in our remit.

 The principal area of the Australian Government concerned with privacy is the Office of the Australian Information Commissioner.
 Some State and Territory anti-stalking laws may apply to the operation of surveillance drones in some circumstances.